openintegrationhub/openintegrationhub/docs/possibleDataSyncConflicts.md

 - Two systems change a specific value of a given dataset at the same time
   - In this case `same time` can also mean inbetween two flow executions (polling flow)

+**Assumption:**

+- It is possible to updated a dataset partially e.g. at some point a comparison of the old and updated dataset takes place.
+Instead of the whole dataset only new values are updated.

+_Note:_ If a partial update is not possible changes 3 & 4 (described in the following) also lead to conflicts.

 **Example:**